siemens/gencmpclient/README.md

 For details see [below](#cmp-features-and-openssl-versions) or the HISTORY section of [`cmpClient.pod`](doc/cmpClient.pod#HISTORY).

-A further use case of this software is to provide early access to all new CMP features defined in [CMP Updates](https://www.rfc-editor.org/rfc/rfc9480) and the [Lightweight CMP Profile (LCMPP)](https://www.rfc-editor.org/rfc/rfc9483).
+A further use case of this software was to provide early access to all new CMP features defined in [CMP Updates](https://www.rfc-editor.org/rfc/rfc9480) and the [Lightweight CMP Profile (LCMPP)](https://www.rfc-editor.org/rfc/rfc9483).
 To this end, the software can use in addition the intermediate CMP library [CMPforOpenSSL](https://github.com/mpeylo/cmpossl), called `libcmp` below.
-This is needed only as long as special new CMP(v3) features are required that are not covered by the OpenSSL version being used.
+This was needed only as long as special new CMP(v3) features are required that are not covered by the OpenSSL version being used.<br>
+`libcmp` was deprecated in October 2025 and is no more actively maintained.

 Note: An OSS CMP client and registration authority (RA) implementation in Java is available in the form of a